Prevalence of teenage pregnancy: Asia

-The rate of early marriage is higher in rural regions than it is in urbanized areas.
+The rate of early marriage is higher in rural regions than in urbanized areas.
 Fertility rates in South Asia range from 71 to 119 births with a trend towards increasing age at marriage for both sexes.
-In South Korea and Singapore, although the occurrence of sexual intercourse before marriage has risen, rates of adolescent childbearing are low at 4 to 8 per 1000.
-The rate of early marriage and pregnancy has decreased sharply in Indonesia; however, it remains high in comparison to the rest of Asia.
+In South Korea and Singapore, although the occurrence of sexual intercourse before marriage has risen, rates of adolescent childbearing are low at 4 to 8 per 1,000.
+The rate of early marriage and pregnancy has decreased sharply in Indonesia.
+However, it remains high in comparison to the rest of Asia.

 Surveys from Thailand have found that a significant minority of unmarried adolescents are sexually active.
 Although premarital sex is considered normal behavior for males, particularly with prostitutes, it is not always regarded as such for females.
 Most Thai youth reported that their first sexual experience, whether within or outside of marriage, was without contraception.
-The adolescent fertility rate in Thailand is relatively high at 60 per 1000.
+The adolescent fertility rate in Thailand is relatively high at 60 per 1,000.
 25% of women admitted to hospitals in Thailand for complications of induced abortion are students.
 The Thai government has undertaken measures to inform the nation's youth about the prevention of sexually transmitted diseases and unplanned pregnancy.

-According to the World Health Organization, in several Asian countries including Bangladesh and Indonesia, a large proportion (26–37%) of deaths among female adolescents can be attributed to maternal causes.
+In 1998, in several Asian countries including Bangladesh and Indonesia, a large proportion (26–37%) of deaths among female adolescents were attributed to maternal causes.